All students completing health-related programs must meet the mandatory NSW Health Student Compliance requirements for:

 4. Download each of the following NSW Health forms and answer ALL questions.
 Personally sign each document as electronic signatures will not be accepted:

-- Tuberculosis (TB) Assessment Tool (Attachment 7) – note the specific requirements if additional testing is required.
+- Tuberculosis (TB) Assessment Tool (Attachment 7)

 - Blood Borne Virus (BBV) declaration – Medical students only